syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 To deploy a Jenkins via the Jenkins Operator, we will need to create a valid Jenkins custom resource document, as defined by the Operator.
-The pipeline image will include a basic template for this Jenkins document and will update it depending on the user's inputs.
+The pipeline image will include a basic template for this Jenkins document and will update it depending on the user specific request details.

 First, let's define the base document.
 Update the contents of `asset.yaml` to contain the